Read real reviews from real users

 Your Eurostar train from London St Pancras will arrive right in the heart of the French capital at Paris Gare du Nord station.

-If you’re planning to travel around Paris and France, we recommend you buy a Tplus ticket – it allows connections between the Métro and RER trains in central Paris and will take you to all the main stations in Paris where you can catch a connecting TGV high-speed train to other French cities.
+Hoping to travel around Paris and France?
+We recommend you purchase a T+ ticket, which allows connections between Métro and RER trains and will take you to the city’s main stations where you can catch connecting TGV high-speed trains to other parts of France.

-Did you know?
-Children under 4 can travel for free on the Métro, RER, bus, and tramway services, provided they sit on your lap and don’t occupy a seat.
-Children under 10 get 50% off the ticket price.
+If you’re travelling with kids, children under 4 can travel for free on the Métro, RER, buses and trams as long as they sit on your lap.
+Also, kids under 10 get 50% off their tickets.

 If you want to get a taxi, you can find a taxi rank near Eurostar arrivals at Paris Gare du Nord station.
 Just head to the concourse at the front of the train, then take the exit on the right where you'll see the line of taxis.